violetqq0221/Credit_Risk_Analysis_2/README.md

 ##Overview
 The purpose of this analysis was to predict the credit risk by following 6 different  machining learning .
-* Random Oversampler sampler with LogisticRegression model
+* Random Oversampler with LogisticRegression model
-* SMOTE Oversampling sampler with LogisticRegression model
+* SMOTE Oversampling with LogisticRegression model
 * Clustercentroids resampler with LogisticRegression model
 * Smottenn algorithm sampler with LogisticRegression model
 * Balanced Random Forest Classifier model